HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 **Top Three Findings:**
 Usage Purpose: Casual riders take significantly longer, more leisurely rides, with usage peaking on weekends.
 This suggests they use the bikes for recreation and tourism.
 Members take shorter, more frequent rides, with high usage on weekdays, suggesting use for commuting.

 Location: The most popular stations for casual riders are concentrated near parks, lakefronts, and tourist attractions.
-Member-popular stations are in residential and business districts.
+While that of annual member's popular stations are in residential and business districts.

 Seasonality: While both user types prefer warmer months, the trend is more pronounced for casual riders, reinforcing the idea of recreational use.

-**Actionable Recommendations:**
+**Recommendations:**
-Based on these findings, here are three recommendations for the marketing team:
+Based on these findings, here are two recommendations for the marketing team:
 1. Create a "Weekend Warrior" Membership.

    **Why:** Casual riders are most active on weekends.

    **How:** Offer a discounted annual membership that provides added benefits for weekend rides or create a lower-cost "weekend-only" pass.
 Market this at popular tourist-heavy stations.

-2. Implement a Loyalty Program for Longer Rides.
+3. Implement a loyalty program for longer rides.

-  ** Why:** Casual riders enjoy long, scenic rides.
+   **Why:** Casual riders enjoy long, scenic rides.

    **How:** Create a membership tier that rewards riders with points or discounts for longer-duration rides, turning their recreational habit into a reason to subscribe.